-- No exhibitor will be permitted to make more than one entry in any one lot.
-No one family will be permitted to make more than one entry from any one farm in any one lot number. - One entry per variety cereals, grasses, and legume seeds. - Must be grown by producer in current year. - Not limited to certified seed. - Cereal seed sample: 1 gallon in sealed glass jar. - Grass and legume seed sample: 1 quart in sealed glass jar. - Seed samples will be judged based on uniformity of color, test, weight, kernel shape, freedom from damaged kernels, dirt, weeds and trash, trueness to variety and freedom from smut and other diseases. - Threshed grains will be exhibited in containers furnished by the NCW Fair.
-Twenty-five pounds field run to be delivered to the superintendent for preparation at least two days prior to the opening of the Fair.
+- No exhibitor ticket is required - Only one entry in any one lot per exhibitor. - One entry per variety cereals, grasses and legume seeds. - Must be grown by producer in current year. - Not limited to certified seed. - Cereal seed sample: 1 gallon in sealed glass jar. - Grass and legume seed sample: 1 quart in sealed glass jar. - Seed samples will be judged based on uniformity of color, test, weight, kernel shape, freedom from damaged kernels, dirt, weeds and trash, trueness to variety and freedom from smut and other diseases. - Threshed grains will be exhibited in containers furnished by the NCW Fair.
+Three gallons of threshed crop grain in a five-gallon bucket is to be delivered to the Waterville Office of Highline Grain Growers, LLC by 5:00 p.m. on Monday, the beginning of Fair week.